📋 FAA 8130-3 traceability available on every part — included with shipment

 Traceability

-Every fastener we ship comes with FAA 8130-3 traceability documentation.
-No exceptions, no upcharge.
+Every part ships with complete trace documentation including FAA 8130-3 Authorized Release Certificate, Certificate of Conformance, and full chain of custody records.
 This isn't a premium service — it's the baseline.
 Surplus hardware without documentation isn't surplus, it's scrap.

 FAA Form 8130-3 Airworthiness Approval Tag